Latte Tags

 Available only with Nette Forms

-{inputError} prints error message for form input element
+{inputError} prints the error message of a form control

 Printing